SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

    you can wait for each child
         while let result = try await group.next() { }
         for try await result in group { }

-   ... actors

-   ◊ what promises are you making about concurrency/threading when you define an actor?

-   in order for concurrency to happen, you have to be waiting for something to finish

    how much should you have to understand threads to understand this?
    Ideally you don't have to know anything about them.